Minimax Optimal and Computationally Efficient Algorithms for Distributionally Robust Offline Reinforcement Learning: Most Related Work

-\paragraph{DRMDPs with linear function approximation.} \cite{tamar2014scaling, badrinath2021robust} proposed to use linear function approximation to solve DRMDPs with large state and action spaces and established asymptotic convergence guarantees. \cite{zhou2023natural} studied the natural Actor-Critic with function approximation, assuming access to a simulator.
-Their function approximation mechanisms depend on two novel uncertainty sets, one based on double sampling and the other on an integral probability metric. \cite{ma2022distributionally} first combined the linear MDP with the $d$-rectangular uncertainty set \citep{goyal2023robust}, and proposed the setting dubbed as the $d$-rectangular linear DRMDP, which naturally admits linear representations of the robust Q-functions. \cite{blanchet2023double} studied the offline $d$-rectangular linear DRMDP setting, for which the provable efficiency is established under a double pessimism principle. \citet{liu2024distributionally} then studied the online $d$-rectangular linear DRMDP setting and pointed out that the intrinsic nonlinearity of DRMDPs might pose additional challenges for linear function approximation.
-We note that a similar instance-dependent upper bound is established in Theorem 4.1 of \citet{liu2024distributionally}.
+\paragraph{DRMDPs with linear function approximation.} \citet{tamar2014scaling, badrinath2021robust} proposed to use linear function approximation to solve DRMDPs with large state and action spaces and established asymptotic convergence guarantees. \citet{zhou2024natural} studied the natural Actor-Critic with function approximation, assuming access to a simulator.
+Their function approximation mechanisms depend on two novel uncertainty sets, one based on double sampling and the other on an integral probability metric. \citet{ma2022distributionally} first combined the linear MDP with the $d$-rectangular uncertainty set \citep{goyal2023robust}, and proposed the setting dubbed as the $d$-rectangular linear DRMDP, which naturally admits linear representations of the robust Q-functions\footnote{\citet{ma2022distributionally} study the offline $d$-rectangular linear DRMDPs with Kullback-Leibler (KL) uncertainty sets.
+We remark that 1) the proofs of their main lemmas (Lemma D.1 and Lemma D.2) related to suboptimality decomposition and the proof of theorems have technique flaws; 2) The formulation of their assumption 4.4 on the dual variable of the dual formulation of the KL-divergence is ambiguous and may be too strong to be realistic.
+Thus, the fundamental challenges of $d$-rectangular linear DRMDPs remain unresolved.}. \citet{panaganti2024bridging} leverages the $d$-rectangular linear DRMDP framework to address the distribution shift problem in offline linear MDPs. \citet{blanchet2023double} studied the offline $d$-rectangular linear DRMDP setting, for which the provable efficiency is established under a double pessimism principle. \citet{liu2024distributionally} then studied the online $d$-rectangular linear DRMDP setting and pointed out that the intrinsic nonlinearity of DRMDPs might pose additional challenges for linear function approximation.
+After the release of our work, a concurrent study \citep{wang2024sample} emerged, which independently investigated offline DRMDPs with linear function approximation.
+Their algorithms attained the same instance-dependent suboptimalities as our proposed algorithms \algname\ and \algnameVA.
+Their algorithm DROP also achieved the same order of worst-case suboptimality, $\tilde{O}(dH^2/\sqrt{K})$, as our \algname.
+However, we further demonstrated that our algorithm \algnameVA\ can strictly improve this result to $\tilde{O}(dH \min \{1/\rho, H\}/\sqrt{K})$.
+Moreover, we introduced a novel hard instance and established the first information-theoretic lower bound for offline DRMDPs with linear function approximation.
+We also note that there is a line of works \citep{blanchet2023double, panaganti2022robust} studied general function approximation under DRMDPs with the commonly studied $(s,a)$-rectangularity uncertainty sets, where no further structure is applied except the rectangularity.